 - protection against the adverse effects of radiation

 Radiation can be an effective treatment against solid tumors, but it comes at a price.
-The immediate collateral damage can be burns of varied degrees, and the long term effects are related to possible DNA damage by radioactivity.
+The immediate collateral damage can be burns of varying degrees, and the long-term effects are related to possible DNA damage by radioactivity.
 Turkey Tail can offer protection against these damages.

 - stimulation of the immune system